Mrtenz/typeorm-store/README.md

 ```

 ## Usage
 First, make a new `Session` entity.
-Make sure to synchronize the entity to the database. `typeorm-store` will not to this for you.
+Make sure to synchronize the entity to the database. `typeorm-store` will not do this for you.
 ```typescript
 import { BaseEntity, Column, Entity, PrimaryColumn } from 'typeorm';
 import { SessionEntity } from 'typeorm-store';